-- The Court will not issue bench warrants for failures to pay or comply with sentencing conditions for the next 30 days.
+- The Court will not issue bench warrants for failures to pay or comply with sentencing conditions, contact the department for guidance.

-- Due to the cancellation of the Victim Impact Panels (VIP) for the next two months, anyone required to attend can reschedule starting in June or take an online VIP from an approved source.
+- Due to the cancellation of the Victim Impact Panels (VIP) for the next two months, those required can take an online VIP from an approved source.

 - The Court shall utilize Friday afternoons beginning May 1, 2020, to reschedule any matters continued pursuant to this Order.